corsairmarks/asari_portraits_revisited/mod/README.md

 * 2.0.0 Update for compatibility with Stellaris version 3.1 "Lem"
     * Add new localisation keys introduced in 3.1
     * Set Asari as female-only using new features (start a new game or run `event asari_evt.3` to update an existing game)
-    * Fix capitalisation issue with second names that started with "th" in the namelist
+    * Fix capitalization issue with second names that started with "th" in the namelist
 * 3.0.0 Update for compatibility with Stellaris version 3.2 "Herbert"
     * Use new "mono-gender" species choice to set the pre-scripted empire to `gender = female`
-    * Remove event to force the Octee-lan portraits to be female (the game can do this now)
+    * Remove event to force the Asari portraits to be female (the game can do this now)
     * Ensure namelist works with any gender
 * 3.0.1 No longer ignore portrait duplication for the pre-scripted empire
 * 4.0.0 Update for compatibility with Stellaris version 3.3 "Libra"